DuelistEventNetwork/DEN-Maps-Release/README.md

 # Elden Ring DEN Maps

-## NOTICE ON DLC UPDATE

-We do not yet have a DLC compatible version of the mod, so do not attempt to use this mod if you have updated past Elden Ring 1.10.1.

 ## Installation

 **To install and play, simply double-click the "Play Mod.bat" script,** it will do all nessessary setup for you before launching the game.